Role of ICC Switzerland in ICC's global commission work

 ICC Switzerland is exclusively responsible for nominating the Swiss delegates to ICC commissions at global level.
 Excepting the Swiss Commission on Arbitration & ADR, ICC Switzerland runs no commissions at national level.
 Input for the ICC global commissions is coordinated with the corresponding commissions of economiesuisse, the Swiss Business Federation.

 How the ICC Commissions work

-ICC commissions are specialized working bodies composed of business experts nominated by ICC national committees that examine major issues of practical concern to world business and that work together to address cross-cutting subjects.
+ICC commissions are specialized working bodies composed of business experts nominated by ICC national committees.
+They examine major issues of practical concern to world business and work together to address cross-cutting subjects.
 They prepare policy products, including statements to inform and shape intergovernmental discussions and resulting policy, as well as rules and codes to facilitate international business transactions.

 ICC Commissions Terms of Reference

 Global strategy: ICC workplan